thedatafix/thedatafix.github.io/_pages/splash-page.md

   actions:
     #- label: "See More"
     #  url: #"/posts/" #"#test-link"
-excerpt: "understand the data perspective" #"the data perspective" #"understand more data"  #"Coming Soon"
+excerpt: "the data perspective" #"the data perspective" #"understand more data"  #"Coming Soon"

 sidebar:
   nav: sidebar-sample